FeanorTheElf/feanor-math/Readme.md

 let base = Zn::new(17);
 // we do not use the `RingBase`-implementor directly, but wrap it in a `RingStore`;
+// while it is possible to use "raw" `RingBase`s, it is usually recommended to use them
-// note that here, this is not strictly necessary, but still recommended let ring = RingValue::from(MyPolyRing { base_ring: base });
+// through `RingStore`s instead, since `RingStore` provides a slightly higher-level interface let ring = MyPolyRing::from(MyPolyRingBase { base_ring: base });
 let x = vec![base.zero(), base.one()];
 let f = ring.add_ref(&x, &ring.int_hom().map(8));
 let g = ring.add_ref(&x, &ring.int_hom().map(7));